 - In Tsukihime, Nrvnqsr Chaos can only be killed if all 666 creatures that make up his body are killed at once.
 If they are killed individually, he can instantly regenerate them.
 This fact makes him nigh-impossible to kill, even for top-tier fighters like Arcueid.
-Shiki, however... when he kills something, it stays dead, no matter what.
+Unfortunately for Nrvnqsr, protagonist Tohno Shiki has the ultimate counter to this in the form of the Mystic Eyes of Death Perception — when he kills something, it stays dead, no matter what.
 So he's able to kill pieces of Nrvnqsr without them regenerating, which freaks the monster out.

 - Lufia II: Rise of the Sinistrals had a dungeon boss that split into two, one form being fire-based and the other ice-based, which had to be defeated simultaneously.
 When the party first fights it, they fight each body one at a time; it regenerates and laughs in their faces.
 So they split the party in half and two characters fight each body.